Tony Agana

 Patrick Anthony Olozinka Agana (born 2 October 1963) is an English former professional footballer who played as a striker.

 Born in Bromley Agana started his career in non-league football, before turning fully professional with Watford.
 He later moved to Sheffield United where he enjoyed the most prolific spell of his career, making over 100 appearances for the Blades and playing in the top tier of English football.
 He subsequently moved to Notts County for whom he also played over 100 games before finishing his career playing for a number of non-league teams.
 He had a brief spell as manager of Leek Town before retiring from football in 2002.

 Career

 Non-league and a move to Watford

 Agana started his football career with non-league side Welling United whilst working full-time for an insurance company.
 When his employers moved their offices to Poole he became a part-time professional with Weymouth, signing for £4,500 in March 1984.
 He went on to make over 100 appearances for the south coast club and represented the England national game XI during his time there.

 In August 1987 Agana moved into professional football with First Division club Watford, making his league début at the relatively late age of 23.
-Agana made 15 appearances the Hertfordshire side, scoring one goal, as he acclimatised to league football.
+Agana made 15 appearances for the Hertfordshire side, scoring one goal, as he acclimatised to league football.